 SURFACING - The Hidden Injury in a Career That's All About *Show*

-The wonderful photo shoot I did about a year after my big car wreck as part of my triumphal celebration.
+This photo shoot I did about a year after my big car wreck as part of my triumphal celebration told the tale.
+Nadhra may have been killed by that drunk driver, but Isidora had been born from the ashes:

 By Judith Kimbrell of Mother Nature Photography